-Investment Valuation-The Fund record investments at fair value.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The Fund's utilizes valuation techniques to maximize the use of observable inputs and minimize the use of unobservable inputs.
+Investment Valuation-The Fund records investments at fair value which may be indicated by Contract Value.
+Contract Value is the book value plus the guaranteed return.
+The Fund utilizes valuation techniques to maximize the use of observable inputs and minimize the use of unobservable inputs.
 Assets and liabilities recorded at fair value are categorized within the fair value hierarchy based upon the level of judgment associated with the inputs used to measure their value.
 The fair value hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 Inputs are broadly defined as assumptions market participants would use in pricing an asset or liability.